kuzminadya/l4os/README.md

 # Logos for Open Source

 Hello!
 I am Nadya.
-I live in Berlin, study interface design in [FHP](https://www.fh-potsdam.de) and work as an intern at [LucasFonts](https://www.lucasfonts.com/home/).
+I live in Berlin, study interface design in [FHP](https://www.fh-potsdam.de) and work at [LucasFonts](https://www.lucasfonts.com/home/).
 I often use open source software at the university and at work, therefore I want to contribute back with something that I can do best.
 My goal is to help open source projects gain popularity through improved recognition.
 To accomplish this goal, I offer free logos for open source projects.

 ### How to participate: